feenkcom/gt4gemstone-old/README.md

 # gt4gemstone
-The Glamorous Toolkit for remote work with Gemstone/S
+gt4gemstone is the Glamorous Toolkit for remote work with Gemstone/S. It is a project developed by feenk.com.

 ## Installation